aviculturist/cnry/README.md

 ipfs name publish /ipfs/<...Content Identifier (CID) of the out folder...>
 ```

-WI used to manually run the above, and I also set up an account at [Pinata](https://www.pinata.cloud/) to manually pin each release (to make sure at least one IPFS node has a copy):
+I used to manually run the above, and I also set up an account at [Pinata](https://www.pinata.cloud/) to manually pin each release (to make sure at least one IPFS node has a copy):

 ```bash
 ipfs pin remote add --service=pinata /ipfs/<...Content Identifier (CID) of the out folder...>